How to watch Planet of the Apes movies in order - full chronological timeline and release order

-So if you want to watch all the movies, there are two ways to go about it and we have broken them down for you below.
+There are two ways to watch the series and we’ll go over them in depth below.
 Which will you choose to go for, you dirty apes?

 The Planet of the Apes movies: order of release